lpogic/procify/README.md

-Procify
+procify - Method to proc conversion path
 ===

-Method to proc conversion path
+Handy dsl for wrapping methods in procs.

 Installation
 ---